mulundapm/100DaysOfCode/README.md

   Time spent: 1h

   Continued on the restaurant app
-  - continue on loading dynamic pills based on unique category values
+  - completed on dynamic pills

 Thought:
 </details>